 The average monthly number of toddlers of Ontario Works participants provided with child care in licensed child care settings.
 The number reported is the year-to-date average (mean) of the number of toddlers of Ontario Works participants provided with child care in licensed child care settings.
-For toddlers, 18 months of age and over up to and including 30 months of age.
+For toddlers, 18 months of age or older but younger than 30 months of age.
 Each child will move up to the next age group according to their birth date.